watson-developer-cloud/swift-sdk/CONTRIBUTING.md

 # Reporting Issues

-If you encounter a bug with the iOS Watson SDK, please submit a detailed [issue](https://github.com/IBM-MIL/Watson-iOS-SDK/issues) so that it can be addressed quickly.
+If you encounter a bug with the Watson Developer Cloud iOS SDK, please submit a detailed [issue](https://github.com/IBM-MIL/Watson-iOS-SDK/issues) so that it can be addressed quickly.
 We always appreciate a well-written, thorough bug report.

 Please check that the project issues database doesn't already include that problem or suggestion before submitting an issue.
 If you find a match, add a quick "+1" or "I have this problem too."
 Doing so helps prioritize the most common problems and requests.